The Secretary of State was asked—

 I could probably bore for England on the issue of apprenticeships.
 I talk to every college, and ask every college what it is doing.
 The National Apprenticeship Service will work with any college that wants to set up new apprenticeship training.
 It is not always easy for colleges to do that, but plenty of support is available if they want to do it, and plenty of money is available.

-At our last Question Time I raised the case of Greenhead College in Kirklees, which is worried that continued cuts in post-16 education are threatening standards.
+At our last Question Time I raised the case of Greenhead College in Kirklees, which has warned that continued cuts in post-16 education are threatening standards.
 The Minister said that the Department was

 “looking at the resilience of the sector.”—[Official Report, 12 November 2018; Vol. 649, c.
 14.]